jianglanwei/cs180/README.md

 ## Computer Vision Projects
-This repository contains my projects for UC Berkeley's course "COMPSCI 180:  Intro to Computer Vision and Computational Photography" for fall 2024 semester.
+This repository contains my projects for UC Berkeley's course "COMPSCI 180:  Intro to Computer Vision and Computational Photography" on fall 2024 semester.
 For detailed introduction, visit [website](https://davidpaulwei.github.io/cs180/).

 Here is a brief introduction of the projects